Kalaw Lagaw Ya: Geographic distribution

 Languages used at home by Torres Strait Islanders in localities with significant share of Torres Strait islander population.

 Kalau Lagau Ya is spoken on the western and central islands of Torres Strait, between Papua New Guinea (Naigay Dœgam Dhaudhai "North-side Mainland/Continent", also called Mœgi Dhaudhai "Small Mainland/Continent", KKY Mœgina Dhaudhai) and the Australian mainland (Zey Dœgam Dhaudhai "South-side Mainland/Continent", also known as Kœi Dhaudhai "Big Mainland/Continent"), though on some islands it has now been largely replaced by Brokan (Torres Strait Creole).

 There is some folk history evidence that the language was spoken as a first language in a few villages neighbouring Torres Strait in Papua.
 It was also formerly spoken by the Hiámo (Hiámu, Hiáma) of Daru (Dhaaru) to the north-east of Torres Strait, who were originally settlers from Yama [Yam Island] in Torres Strait, Hiámu/Hiámo/Hiáma being a Kiwai pronunciation of Yama.
-The main body of the Hiámo moved to the Thursday Island group to escape the Kiwai colonisation of Daru some centuries ago.
+The main body of the Hiámo moved to the Thursday Island group to escape the Kiwai colonisation of Daru some centuries ago, while others (e.g. the Himo Bidedu Cassowary-FIsh Eagle clan) moved to Yama while maintaining their tribal lands on Daru.

 Classification and external comparison

 The language is classified as being part of the Pama–Nyungan languages.
 Mitchell regard it as a mixed language with an Australian core (Pama–Nyungan) and Papuan and Austronesian overlays, while Capell and Dixon classify it among the Papuan languages.
 The personal pronouns are typically Australian, most kin terms are Papuan, and significant sea/canoe and agricultural vocabulary is Austronesian.

 Kalaw Lagaw Ya has only 6% cognation with its closest Australian neighbour, Urradhi, with a further 5% 'common' vocabulary (loans of various origins) — and about 40% common vocabulary with its Papuan neighbour, Meriam Mìr.
 Of 279 Proto-Paman forms only 18.9% have definite realisations in Kalaw Lagaw Ya, with a further 2.5% which may be present.
 One word that illustrates the problems of 'may-be' relationship is kùlbai (KKY kùlba) 'old', which may be a metathetic realisation of CA *bulgan 'big; old'.
-Potentially 80% of the vocabulary of the language is non-Australian, and includes Papuan and Austronesian items.
+Potentially 80% of the vocabulary of the language is non-Australian, and includes Papuan and Austronesian items, as well as a significant body of words of unknown origin.
 Bouckaert, Bowern and Atkinson (2018) found that Kalaw Lagaw Ya had the highest number of 'unique' (that is, non-Pama-Nyungan) forms of any Australian language in their sample.